 Identification of E. canadensis in its vegetative form can be confused with E. nuttallii and with another member of the Hydrocharitaceae family, Hydrilla verticillata, which both have similar habits within the USA.

-Distinction between E. canadensis and E. nuttallii is possible from inflorescences: E. nuttallii has sessile male flowers, which are released at anthesis and female flowers with a shorter floral tube (up to 9 cm).
-E. nuttallii can also occur as a common waterweed in the same geographic regions as it is rapidly expanding its distribution, but it is not yet as widespread, though is found in similar conditions and often seems to grow slightly more vigorously.
+Distinction between E. canadensis and E. nuttallii is possible from inflorescences: E. nuttallii has sessile male flowers, which are released at anthesis, and female flowers with a shorter floral tube (up to 9 cm).
+E. nuttallii can also occur as a common waterweed in the same geographic regions as it is rapidly expanding its distribution, but is not yet as widespread, though it is found in similar conditions and often seems to grow slightly more vigorously.
 The identification of both species is however sometimes confused and misidentifications occur.
-E. canadensis is characterised by a flat elongate leaf blade and a leaf length to width ratio of 3:1, whereas E. nuttallii has a ratio of 6:1 and typically has an obvious twist of at least half a turn along the length of the leaf blade.
-In some countries, the perceived occurrence of the two species of Elodea has been further confused because E. nutallii, introduced to Britain in 1939, has displaced E. canadensis in many European waterways (Barrat-Segretain et al., 2002).
+E. canadensis is characterized by a flat elongate leaf blade and a leaf length to width ratio of 3:1, whereas E. nuttallii has a ratio of 6:1 and typically has an obvious twist of at least half a turn along the length of the leaf blade.
+In some countries, the perceived occurrence of the two species of Elodea has been further confused because E. nuttallii, introduced to Britain in 1939, has displaced E. canadensis in many European waterways (Barrat-Segretain et al., 2002).

 Distinction between E. canadensis and H. verticillata is easy after flowering, when H. verticillata forms short branchlets on the internodes and subterranean tubers on the rootstocks (Godfrey and Wooten, 1997).
 Holm et al. (1997) suggest that H. verticillata may be distinguished in the vegetative stage by its conspicuously toothed leaves, while confusion with Egeria densa is avoided by the fact that the latter has leaves in whorls of four or five, not three.